mosse-security/mcsi-library/docs/newsletter/2024-27-three-powerful-ideas-to-become-a-cybersecurity-powerhouse.md

 1. Pick an idea of your choice (could be anything)
 2. Identify what problem the idea is trying to solve (it’s goal)
-3. Produce a refutation for the idea by explaining why the idea doesn’t achieve the goal
+3. Produce a refutation for the idea by explaining why the idea doesn’t achieve the goal (source: Elliot Temple)

 If you're interested in learning more about this idea, we recommend "Yes or No Philosophy" by Elliot Temple.